 Any member of the MIT community can use the Mental Health and Counseling Service without a referral.
-Mental health and counseling services are free for students; copayments may be required for employees.
-Employees with a health plan other than the MIT Health Plan may be charged for visits.
+All Mental Health and Counseling services are free for students.

-VII (12).
+🔄 VII (12).
 Office of Student Citizenship

-Building W20, room 507 617-253-3276 http://studentlife.mit.edu/citizenship citizenship@mit.edu
+Building W20, room 507 617-258-8423 http://studentlife.mit.edu/citizenship citizenship@mit.edu